 Prices include the cost of one test and lifetime access to those results and your account.
 With the Blood Results Upload plan, you can upload up to 30 sets of results.

 InsideTracker only offers health recommendations based on blood analysis.
 Their DNA test focuses solely on providing your genetic potential in certain wellness areas.
 To gain more personalized insights on how to optimize your health, you’ll need to rely on blood test results.

-Still, InsideTracker only analyzes up to 43 biomarkers in their most complete package, which may seem limited compared to other alternatives.
-They also only analyze 261 genetic markers and do not offer much guidance on how to address your genetic predispositions.
+The InsideTracker blood test only analyzes up to 43 biomarkers in their most complete package, which may seem limited compared to other alternatives.
+Their DNA report also only analyzes 261 genetic markers and does not offer much guidance on how to address your genetic predispositions.

 The company may use anonymous genetic data for research and development purposes, but they claim that users are asked to voluntarily sign a separate permission document.
 They warn that it’s possible that this data could expose identifiable information.